rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 ### CNI
 Some famous CNI plugins are the following:

+- Flannel
 - Calico
 - Cilium
-- Weave Net
 - Cargo
-- Flannel
 - Kube-OVN
+- Weave Net

 ### Playground for practise
-In case you need to practise some k8s without deploying your own VMs:
+In case you need to practice some k8s without deploying your own VMs:
 - https://labs.play-with-k8s.com/